Brumby 610 Evolution

 The Brumby Aircraft Brumby 610 Evolution is an Australian single-engined, two-seat, training or touring, cabin monoplane of all-metal construction.
-The aircraft is built by Brumby Aircraft Australia as a production or kit aircraft at Cowra Airport near Cowra, New South Wales, Australia.
-The base cost of the aircraft is A$110,000.
+The aircraft is built by Brumby Aircraft Australia as a production or kit aircraft at Cowra Airport, Australia.

 Design and development

 Announced in 2010, the Brumby 610 is essentially a high-wing development of the Brumby 600, featuring a slightly larger fuel capacity and heavy-duty undercarriage components.
 Designed primarily as a trainer to focus on landing phases, the Brumby 610 also displays benign stall characteristics, with a lower landing speed than the Brumby 600, and a stall speed of 38 knots (70 km/h).
 It has fixed tricycle landing gear and seating for two in side-by-side configuration, with doors on each side of the cabin.
 The Brumby 610 is available with two powerplants; the 100 to 116 hp Lycoming IO-233 or 100 hp Rotax 912 series engine, driving a two or three bladed propeller.
 Unlike the Brumby 600, the Brumby 610 is not offered with the Jabiru 3300 engine option.
-The prototype was first flown under RA-Aus registration in March 2011, and by 2014 eight had been delivered, either as kits or complete aircraft.
+The prototype was first flown under Recreational Aviation Australia registration in March 2011, and by 2014 eight had been delivered, either as kits or complete aircraft.
 A factory built Brumby 610 was the first aircraft in Australia to be fitted with the Lycoming O-233 engine.